leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modifiers/generate/array.rst

 .. note::

-   The *Depth Order* used in the Grease Pencil object has an influence on the strokes visualization when using the Array modifier.
+   The *Depth Order* used in the Grease Pencil object has an influence on the visualization of the strokes when using the Array modifier.
    See :doc:`Depth Order </grease_pencil/properties/strokes>` for more information.